-This one-page form asks basic information (e.g., name of the college, when the college was last accredited, name of advisor, etc.).
-The form includes a helpful checklist – everything that must be submitted to make your application complete.
-Finally, the form require signatures of support from your college president and your dean or vice-president of instruction.
+This form asks for basic information (e.g., name of the college, when the college was last accredited, name of advisor, etc.).
+The form includes a helpful checklist of everything that must be submitted to make your application complete.
+Finally, the form requires signatures of support from your college president and your dean or vice president of instruction.

 On a single page, list the psychology courses offered at your college.
-Provide the name of the course, and the number of credits/units that student earn for each course.
+Provide the name of the course, and the number of credits/units that students can earn for each course.
 Don’t bother to list courses that your department rarely offers.
 Course descriptions are not needed.
 For example:

 On a single page, list the names of the psychology faculty who teach in your department.
 For each instructor, please provide his/her name, degrees, specialization, and where obtained.
 For example:

 - Fred Adams, BA Psychology, University of Michigan; Ph.D.
 Clinical Psychology, University of Michigan.

 - Sandra Billings, BA Sociology, CSU Long Beach; MA Psychology, CSU Chico State.